icpc/ccs-specs/Contest_API.md

 - File references (type **`FILE`** in the specification) are represented as a JSON object with properties as defined below.
 - Arrays (type **`array of <type>`** in the specification) are built-in JSON arrays of some type defined above.
+Unless specifically mentioned, no meaning is implied or can be inferred from the order of objects in an array.
 - Nullable types (type **`<type> ?`** in the specification) are either a value of a type defined above, or `null`.